geethanjali-29/su26-ai301-contribution/contribution-2-cohere-adapter/README.md

 2. **`capabilities.cacheControl` and `extendedThinking` are both `false`** — Cohere's Chat API has no equivalent to Anthropic's cache-control segments or extended-thinking blocks, so these were left honestly `false` rather than approximated.
 3. **`modelListing: false`** — while Cohere does expose a models endpoint, I didn't confirm its response shape matches either `anthropic-models` or `openai-models` (the only two formats the schema's `ProviderModelListFormatSchema` currently supports), so I left model listing unimplemented rather than declaring an unverified format.
 4. **Registered `COHERE_API_KEY` test fixture consistently** across `provider-pipeline-integration.test.ts` so the registry-construction integration test builds a real `CohereProvider` instance the same way it does for every other vendor.
+5. **Kept the vendor-order arrays in true alphabetical order** during the final rebase's conflict resolution (`azure-openai` → `codex-cli` → `cohere` → `dashscope` → `deepinfra`...) rather than preserving either side's ordering verbatim, matching the convention used throughout the rest of the fixtures.

 **Challenges encountered and how I resolved them:**
 1. **Hardcoded vendor-key arrays in test fixtures.** Several tests (`provider-codegen.test.ts`, `provider-definitions.test.ts`, `provider-pipeline-integration.test.ts`, `adapter-resolver.test.ts`) hardcode the full list of vendor keys as an explicit array/union type rather than deriving it dynamically.
 Adding a new leaf requires updating each of these — a good adjacent-issue candidate to file upstream (dynamic derivation would prevent this class of edit entirely).
 2. **A metadata-only definitions test reads provider source files by hardcoded relative path** (`provider-definitions.test.ts`'s `providerFiles` array), matched against the pattern `_PROVIDER_DEFINITION = {`.
 I initially guessed the wrong file for a sibling entry while doing a bulk find/replace and had to trace it back via `grep` on the actual export locations (`definition.ts` vs `implementation.ts` differ per provider depending on where each defines its named constant).
 3. **A broad `sed` find/replace edited more than intended**, inserting a stray line into an unrelated test fixture object because the matched text pattern wasn't unique enough.
 Fixed by using more context-specific multi-line matches (`perl -0777` with surrounding-line anchors) for subsequent edits.
+4. **Three-way merge conflicts during the final rebase.** Rebasing onto the latest integration branch surfaced conflicts in 5 files: 2 real test fixtures (`provider-definition-types.test.ts`, `provider-pipeline-integration.test.ts`) that needed both sides' additions merged (my `cohere` entries plus upstream's newly-landed `azure-openai`/`dashscope` entries), and 3 generated catalog files that should never be hand-merged.
+For the generated files, resolved conflicts by taking either side as a placeholder (`git checkout --ours`) and then running `generate:providers` fresh afterward, rather than manually reconciling the generated diff — consistent with the project's "don't hand-edit generated files" convention.
+For the real test fixtures, merged both sides by hand (or via a small Python script for the longer array literals) to preserve alphabetical ordering across all three new vendors.
+5. **`git rebase --continue` opening vim mid-terminal-restart.** After closing the terminal mid-rebase, resumed cleanly since rebase state persists on disk in `.git`; used `GIT_EDITOR=true git rebase --continue` to skip the interactive commit-message editor and avoid repeated vim sessions during a multi-commit rebase with several conflict-resolution rounds.

 ### Files Changed
 ```